What is Assistive Technology?

 Assistive Technology (AT)is one of the most pressing needs of the people with ALS, we serve.
 From speech generating to environmental control devices, Assistive Technology is opening new doors for people with ALS to live fuller and more independent lives.

 Most people with ALS will experience difficulty with speech and movement during the course of their illness.
 So, when 75% of people with ALS lose the ability to speak, Assistive Technology gives them their voice back.
 That means the ability to communicate with caregivers, physicians and most importantly loved ones.
 The simple act of saying “I love you” is made possible again, through Assistive Technology.

-What is the Assistive Technology Clinic Program?
+What is the ALS Assistive Technology Lab?

-The Chapter currently has two Assistive Technology (AT) Clinic locations where our families and health care professionals can receive expert AT education, demo of equipment, and user support.
+The Chapter currently has two Assistive Technology (AT) Lab locations where our families and health care professionals can receive expert AT education, demo of equipment, and user support.
 The Chapter also provides weekly education classes on a variety of AT topics.

 The Chapter provides expert AT support utilizing home visits, facility outreach and AT clinic education sessions.
 Our AT clinic education support is done through 1:1 in-person visits and/or virtual online education sessions with our AT specialists.